oracle/oracle-database-operator/docs/multitenant/lrest-based/README.md

 test_invalid_parameter;16;spfile
 ```

-- Configmap, if specified, is applied during pdb **cloning** **opening** and **plugging**
+- Configmap, if specified, is applied during pdb **cloning**, **opening** and **plugging**
 - Configmap is not monitored by the reconciliation loop; this feature will be available in feature releases.
-This means that is if someone decides to manually alter init parameter the operator does not take any actions to syncronize pdb configuration with config map.
+This means that  if someone decides to manually alter an init parameter the operator does not take any actions to syncronize pdb configuration with config map.
 - **Alter system parameter feature** will be available in future releases.
 - A ConfigMap application error (whatever reason) does not stop the execution of the process.
 A warning with sqlcode is reported in the logfile.